logos-co/nomos-node/nomos-services/network/README.md

 Please note that we will keep using broadcasting for some message types, such as proposing blocks to the entire network.

+### Purposes

+Protection of the message sender identities from the network (from global adversaries, who can also be a part of the network)

+This can be achieved by the following techniques[^1].
+> 1. make all traffic look the same (so adversaries can’t follow individual traffic)
+> 2. re-order traffic (so that adversaries can’t simply count what goes in and what comes out to statistically de-anonymise users)
+> 3. generate fake cover traffic (so adversaries can’t know when anonymity was important)

 ### Design

 - Mixnet integration strategy